bobrathbone/GPIOconverter/README.md

 Enabling GPIO.py
 ================
-For a Raspberry Pi model 5 only.
+Only if using a Raspberry Pi model 5 or if running Bookworm or later.
 Example:

 touch /usr/share/radio/RPi/\_\_init\_\_.py